sandumo/packages/packages/nestjs-storage-module/README.md

 # @sandumo/nestjs-storage-module

-This package provides a NestJS module for interacting with storage.
+This package provides a NestJS module for interacting with S3 compatible storage.

 ## Installation